Grum999/PyKritaAPI/README.md

 ### Create directories

-_Instructions and example will assume the following paths; adapt instructions to paths you want to use_
+_Instructions and examples will assume the following paths are used; adapt instructions to paths you want to use_

-Create followings directories
+Create following directories:
 - `~/kritadoc`
 - `~/kritadoc/html`